 Pepper has virtues:

-A light cold starter that, without perfect seasoning, might lack flavour.
-Choose a quality virgin olive oil, favour a few turns of coarse to fine salt mill and finish with a few grains of wild peppercorns from the peaks.
+A light cold starter that, without perfect seasoning, might lack taste.
+Choose a quality virgin olive oil, favour a few turns of coarse to fine salt and finish with a few grains of wild peppercorns from the peaks.
 Serve with a vinegared arugula and a few shavings of Parmesan cheese.

-There are hundreds of wok recipes, and this method of Asian cooking over high heat preserves the crispness of the vegetables and all their taste qualities.
+There are hundreds of wok recipes, and this Asian method of cooking over high heat preserves the crispness of the vegetables and all their taste qualities.
 Onions, carrots and oranges are the main ingredients of this vegetarian recipe which, for poultry lovers, goes perfectly with duck.
 Add a spoonful of honey at the end of cooking and a few grains of Vietnamese Mac-Khen pepper.

 A great classic that we revisit for our greatest pleasure.
-Chocolate goes perfectly with pepper, so we don't hesitate to add a few turns of the mill in the preparation.
+Chocolate marries perfectly with pepper, so we don't hesitate to add a few turns of the mill in the preparation.
 Once your peppered chocolate mousse is made, coat it with custard and add a few red fruits and a kumquat... a real delight!

 Joelle F. published the 22/05/2020 following an order made on 08/05/2020